nicklockwood/VectorMath/README.md

 Installation
 --------------

-To use the VectorMath functions in an app, just drag the VectorMath.swift file (demo files and assets are not needed) into your project.
+To use the VectorMath functions in an app, just drag the VectorMath.swift file (demo/test files and assets are not needed) into your project.
 You may also wish to include the VectorMath+SceneKit.swift and/or VectorMath+Quartz.swift compatibility extensions.

 Types